Photo: Acroterion / CC BY-SA 4.0 via Wikimedia Commons

 Residual haunting

-The Rocky Hill bleeding tombstone tradition centers on Mary Ann Fox, who died in 1783.
-The tradition reports that Mary Ann warned her husband before her death that if he remarried and his new wife mistreated their children, her tombstone would bleed in protest.
+The Rocky Hill bleeding tombstone tradition centers on a worn stone in the Fox family plot, whose epitaph is no longer legible.
+Folklore writing tentatively identifies the grave as that of the first wife of George Fox, a mother who died leaving several small children.
+The tradition reports that she warned her husband before her death that if he remarried and his new wife mistreated their children, her tombstone would bleed in protest.
 Local retellings hold that the husband did remarry, that the stepmother was unkind, and that the marker began to show red discoloration shortly afterward.

 The stone is reported in regional folklore writing to have been replaced more than once.
 Each replacement is said to begin showing the same red staining within a short period.
 A current inscription beside the grave reproduces the tradition in verse form: This stone is at the grave of a mother who died leaving several small children.
 The husband remarried as husbands do, and tis said that he and the stepmother were very cruel and unkind to the children, but Death could not this mother's anguish kill, when the gnarled oaks groan, and the pine trees moan, in this grave yard at Rocky Hill, the tale oft told on many a lonely stretch, is that this stone breaks out in bloody sweats, in this grave yard at Rocky Hill.